thefuturehaus/parse-push-plugin/README.md

 Usage
 -----
-Once the device is ready, call ```parsePlugin.register()```.
+Once the device is ready, call ```parsePlugin.register()``` if you are using Android.
+Right now the iOS version didn't use the register method and parse actually has to be initialized in app delegate... so it's an oddly redunandant register call in that case.
 This will register the device with Parse, you should see this reflected in your Parse control panel.
 You can optionally specify an event callback to be invoked when a push notification is received.
 After successful registration, you can call any of the other available methods.